 There are twenty limestone pillars in total, with Ptahshepses portrayed on each of them.
 Supposedly, there would’ve been an altar in the middle so that relatives could come and make offerings to the deceased.

-Around the room, I also noticed some large slabs laying around, entirely covered in hieroglyphs.
+Around the room, I also noticed some large slabs lying around, entirely covered in hieroglyphs.

 One of the most unique aspects of the tomb is its burial chamber.
 While it’s located at a lower level, you can get a clear view of it from the ground floor, almost as if you were looking over a balcony.